 […] facilitate learning by giving more autonomy and responsibility to [the students] but being there when they make mistakes or have a question or get a little lost.

 They all had grins from ear to ear and lived life appreciating and celebrating what they do have, and not focussing on what they don’t have.
-Walking through the slums and working in this area was a little daunting for me at first – however, the people there made us all feel welcome.
+Walking through the slums and working in this area was a little daunting for me at first.
+However, the people there made us all feel welcome.

 Visiting again a year later

 The teacher training team returned back a year later to run an evaluation on the teaching of the school.
 We saw a lot of familiar, friendly faces, and also some new ones.
-We observed the teachers again to see what techniques they had been implementing into their classrooms, and I can say I was very surprised.

 It was great to see that the teachers had taken some of the training on board and have implemented a number of the ideas in their classes.
-A few teacher-led classes still remained of course, and a few old habits, but on the whole, the students seemed to be more involved in the process – and that for me was mission complete.
+A few teacher-led classes still remained of course, and a few old habits.
+But on the whole, the students seemed to be more involved in the process – and that for me was mission complete.